 What is certain is that Hackman’s only surviving heirs are his three children from his first marriage to Faye Maltese: Christopher Allen Hackman, 65, Elizabeth Jean Hackman, 62, and Leslie Ann Hackman, 58.
 This may make them eligible to inherit, yet they are notably absent from the late actor’s will.

-While disputes are common in high-value estates, any potential conflict over Hackman’s estate is unlikely to stem from its size.
-Instead, legal challenges may arise from gaps in estate planning — particularly regarding contingencies like the simultaneous deaths of spouses or the inability of a spouse to act as successor trustee.
+While disputes are common in high-value estates, any potential conflict over the estate of Gene Hackman is unlikely to stem from its size.
+Instead, probate challenges may arise from gaps in estate planning — particularly regarding contingencies like the simultaneous deaths of spouses or the inability of a spouse to act as successor trustee.

 Fortunately, both Hackman and Arakawa designated the same successor personal representative, their attorney Julia L. Peters, to manage their estates in the event of their deaths following their first successor, Hackman’s former attorney Michael G. Sutin, who predeceased them, according to The New York Post.

-Hackman and Arakawa had named each other as the personal representative and sole beneficiary of each other’s estate.
-Additionally, their wills directed all assets into the Gene Hackman Living Trust, which the actor established in June 2005, per USA Today.
+Hackman and Arakawa had originally named each other as both personal representative and sole beneficiary of their respective estates.
+Additionally, their wills directed all assets into the Gene Hackman Living Trust, which the late actor established in June 2005, per USA Today.

-In essence, Hackman and his wife had pour-over wills, which ensured that any assets owned by the deceased persons at the time of their death would transfer into their trust.
-However, assets governed by pour-over wills that are not properly transferred to a decedent’s trust must generally must pass through the probate process first.
+In essence, the Hollywood legend and his wife had pour-over wills — an estate planning tool that ensures any assets owned by deceased persons at the time of their deaths are transferred to their trust.
+However, assets governed by pour-over wills that are not properly transferred to decedents’ trusts generally must pass through the probate process first.

-Hackman and Arakawa were found dead in their Santa Fe, New Mexico, home on February 26, 2025.
+Renowned actor Gene Hackman was found dead, along with his wife Betsy Arakawa, in their Santa Fe, New Mexico, home on February 26, 2025.
 According to Buzzfeed, two maintenance workers from the couple’s gated community called 911 after noticing that neither Hackman nor Arakawa had been seen for two weeks.

 The officials who arrived on the scene immediately determined that the couple had been deceased for some time before being discovered.